Age Suggestion

 Yes

-Hailing from the Alta Langhe region of Italy, La Tur is soft-ripened cheese made from a blend of cow, goat and sheep milk.
-The cheese has a cakey rind with a rich, oozy interior that tastes buttery and earthy.
+Hailing from the Alta Langhe region of Italy, la tur is a soft-ripened cheese made from a blend of cow, goat, and sheep milk.
+The cheese has a thick rind and a soft, creamy interior that tastes buttery and earthy.
 La Tur is typically served with bread or fruit.
+La tur is typically not fully pasteurized, but rather thermized, a process of lightly heating the milks used to make the cheese.

 Every baby develops on their own timeline, and the suggestions on how to cut or prepare particular foods are generalizations for a broad audience.